bitnami/charts/bitnami/dokuwiki/README.md

 <!--- app-name: DokuWiki -->

+Testing changes in the Dokuwiki README and the validations in the pipeline

 # DokuWiki packaged by Bitnami

 DokuWiki is a standards-compliant wiki optimized for creating documentation.
 Designed to be simple to use for small organizations, it stores all data in plain text files so no database is required.